Torrential rains in southern Japan cause flooding, mudslides, and travel disruptions

 The Fire and Disaster Management Agency said local authorities have issued evacuation advisories to tens of thousands of people in Kumamoto and six other prefectures in the region.
 Defense troops were deployed to Kagoshima to provide fresh water to the residents in the affected areas, Chief Cabinet Secretary Yoshimasa Hayashi said.

-In Kumamoto, rescue workers were looking for three people: a family of three hit by a mudslide while driving to an evacuation center.
-Two were dug out alive, but a third person was still missing.
-Two others were missing elsewhere in the prefecture.
+In Kumamoto, rescue workers were looking for missing people.
+A man who went missing while three of his family members waited in a car to head to an evacuation center just as a mudslide hit.
+The people in the car were rescued, but the man was later found with no vital signs, according to prefecture officials.

+At another location in Kumamoto, an elderly woman was found inside a vehicle that had fallen into a river, but her condition was unknown.
+Three others were reported missing after falling into swollen rivers, while a person buried underneath a mudslide was rescued alive.

-Several other people were also reported missing after falling into swollen rivers in Kumamoto and the nearby Fukuoka prefecture.
+Two people were also reported missing after falling into rivers in nearby Fukuoka prefecture.

 Television footage showed muddy water gushing down, carrying broken trees and branches, and residents wading through knee-deep floodwater.